Glossary of baseball terms: leg out

 To run hard to get safely on base or to advance a base: "Podsednik legged out an infield hit, stole second and scored when Everett legged out a double."

 letter high

 A letter-high pitch is one that crosses the plate at the height of the letters on the batter's chest.
 Also see at the letters.
 Equivalent term: "chest high".
 "Dietrich fouled off a couple of pitches before Porcello put him away with a letter-high fastball at 94."

+leverage situation

+A moment in a game with a potentially high impact on win probability.
+Such events are given a leverage index.

 lift

 To remove a player from the lineup in the middle of a game.
 "Casey was lifted for a pinch runner."

 lights-out

 A pitcher who so dominates the hitters that the game is effectively over once he takes the mound—so they can turn out the lights and go home.
 The pitcher retires the batters in order without allowing a single run.
 "Putz pitched lights-out baseball once he took over the job for good from Guardado."